Bring Your Student’s Neighborhood History to Life:

 Unveiling a Living History: Interactive Archives for Learning

 We are thrilled to unveil a pioneering project that transforms historical archives into a dynamic, interactive learning experience.
-Our team at Narrative İnfrastructure revitalized the Barry Matchett University Park Oral History Collection, a remarkable archive collected by then 13 year-old Barry in 1986.
+Our team at Narrative İnfrastructure revitalized the Barry Matchett University Park Oral History Collection, a remarkable archive collected by the then 13 year-old Barry in 1986.

 Audio Archive at D.U.